 The Training Milestone, the fourth sub-measure, is described as "Satisfactory or better progress report, toward established milestones from an employer/training provider who is providing training."
 This description includes training providers, where the corresponding description from the Joint DOL/ED Notice of Proposed Rule Making [RIN 1205-AB74] referred only to employers.
 The Departments should clarify whether "employer/training provider" means "employer-training provider" (suggesting the training provider must be an employer) as opposed to "employer or training provider."
-If training providers are intended to be included in this sub-measure, we are concerned that programs of short duration or low intensity would be allowed to record a measurable skill gain, even though interim progress in (as opposed to other sub-measures, like one educational functioning level or a high school diploma or equivalent.
+If training providers are intended to be included in this sub-measure, we are concerned that programs of short duration or low intensity would be allowed to record a measurable skill gain, even though interim progress in (as opposed to completion of) such short or less intensive programs would represent a very small gain compared to other sub-measures, like one educational functioning level or a high school diploma or equivalent.
 Further, who determines what is "satisfactory progress" in a training program?